 I recently found a fantastic book called Old Faithful Dogs of a Certain Age highlighting wonderful photographs of senior dogs.
-A project that was started by the author and dog photographer, Pete Thorne, developed into a project he desired to share outside of North America to increase the project’s audience, share more old dogs photos, and old dog stories, and perhaps help us to reassess society’s dismissal of elderly subject matter in favor of Youthfulness.
+The book project was started by the author and dog photographer, Pete Thorne, and soon developed into a project he desired to share outside of North America to increase the project’s audience, share more old dogs photos, and old dog stories, and perhaps help us to reassess society’s dismissal of elderly subject matter in favor of Youthfulness.

-As Pete began to photograph senior dogs he realized that it was not that these older dogs needed more attention – it was that they commanded more attention.
+As Pete began to photograph senior dogs he realized that it was not that these older dogs needed more attention – it was that they commanded more attention, a thought worth celebrating.

-Much like all of the senior dog rescues that we featured in our Ultimate Guide to Senior Dog Rescues, the stories around the dogs and the mission of each rescue were compelling.
+Much like all of the senior dog rescues that we featured in our Ultimate Guide to Senior Dog Rescues, the stories around the dogs and the mission of each rescue are compelling.

 Pete noted that if there is one message that has resonated with everyone involved with his project, it’s that despite everything we are told, faces, like companionship, just get better with age.

-I thought it would be fun to build our own collection of Old faithful photos, old dog photos that show the grace, beauty, and heart of ‘mature’ dogs since, as Pete says, lives are written all over the faces of the dogs, a lifetime of digging, barking, loving, and being loved.
+As we take in Pete’s message, follow along on other senior dogs journey on Instagram and have our own senior dog, I thought it would be fun to build our own collection of Old faithful photos.
+Old dog photos that show the grace, beauty, and heart of ‘mature’ dogs since, as Pete says, lives are written all over the faces of the dogs, a lifetime of digging, barking, loving, and being loved.

-Let’s celebrate senior dogs together and share your photo by submitting your pictures to our own “Old Faithful’ gallery and don’t forget to tell me all about your pet too, age, breed, personality, likes & dislikes, best friend, favorite toy/game/food, and why they are so special.
+Let’s celebrate senior dogs together and share your photo by submitting pictures of your own “Old Faithful’ gallery and don’t forget to tell me all about your pet too, age, breed, personality, likes & dislikes, best friend, favorite toy/game/food, and why they are so special.

 Want more senior photo dog content?